gocd/docs.go.cd/installation/upgrading_go.md

 ### Upgrading to the new version

 You do not need to stop the Agents to perform an upgrade.
-Go agents will automatically update to the correct version of the software.
-You do not need to upgrade the Go agents.
+GoCD agents will automatically update to the correct version of the software.
+You do not need to upgrade the GoCD agents.
 Any builds in progress will be rescheduled, and the existing pipelines will complete as expected.

 If you are upgrading from a pre-2.1 release, the agent's directory structure will continue to be called "cruise-agent" and will not be renamed to "go-agent".
 This is normal and will not cause any issues.

 On linux, you can ignore any permission errors logged as part of the upgrade of the cruise agent from a pre-2.1 release

-Go will perform upgrades of its internal data structures when it starts.
+GoCD will perform upgrades of its internal data structures when it starts.
 This process may take some time for installations with a large number of historical builds (10 to 15 minutes on very large installations).
 If you suspect that there is a problem with the upgrade, check the go-server.log to see if there are any reported errors.
 This is a one-time migration and subsequent restarts will be much faster.

 #### Windows

-Run the Go installer.
+Run the GoCD installer.
 Make sure that you specify the same directory as your previously installed version.

-If you have changed the Go Server Windows service to run as a different user, you will need to repeat this configuration change.
+If you have changed the GoCD Server Windows service to run as a different user, you will need to repeat this configuration change.

 The installer will automatically start the service.
-Once Go completes its internal data changes, you should be able to see the Go webpage.
+Once GoCD completes its internal data changes, you should be able to see the GoCD webpage.
 Any existing Agents should automatically reconnect.
 Any builds in progress should continue, or be rescheduled.

 #### Linux

 #### Debian based distributions (i.e. Ubuntu)

-Run the Go installer as described
+Run the GoCD installer as described

 ```
 sudo dpkg -i [go-server-package-name]